yashi7/Library-Management-System/CONTRIBUTING.md

 11. **Code Review:**
 Your pull request will undergo a comprehensive code review.
 Make necessary adjustments based on the feedback received.

-## Additional guidance:
+## Additional Guidance: 🚦
-If you have any questions, encounter issues, or need assistance during the contribution process, please feel free to reach out to us at [yashi.s@msds.christuniversity.in](mailto:yashi.s@msds.christuniversity.in)
+If you have any questions, encounter issues, or need assistance during the contribution process, please feel free to reach out to us at yashi.s@msds.christuniversity.in 📧.

-We deeply appreciate your commitment to enhancing the Christ University Library project and eagerly anticipate your valuable contributions!
+We deeply appreciate your commitment to enhancing the Christ University Library project and eagerly anticipate your valuable contributions! 🙌